Logo Dresdner Silber und Metallveredlung GmbH

 • Blue gold

-Furthermore, it is possible to vary the chemical and mechanical properties of gold plating.
-Its characteristics can be altered by alloying it with different elements, such as cobalt, copper, iron or nickel, to achieve the optimum characteristics for the application in question.
-Additives such as cobalt, iron and nickel increase hardness and wear resistance.
+It is also possible to vary the chemical and mechanical properties of the gold coating.
+Its characteristics can be changed by alloying it with different elements, such as cobalt, copper, iron or nickel, in order to achieve the optimum characteristics for the respective application.
+Additives such as cobalt, iron and nickel increase the hardness and wear resistance.
 Due to its very good conductivity, gold plating is also used in the electrotechnical industry.
-Here, plugs, pins, etc. are plated with gold.
+Here, plugs, pins etc. are coated with gold.
 However, gold also has two disadvantages.
-On the one hand, it is very rare and therefore much too expensive to produce everyday objects from it in its pure form.
+Firstly, it is very rare and therefore far too expensive to be used in its pure form to manufacture everyday objects.

 Certificates